KathyReid/lca2019-presentation/transcript.md

 Kaldi is one of the most popular Speech to Text engines available, and it has several “models” to choose from.
 In the world of Speech to Text, a “model” is a neural network that has been trained on specific data sets, using a specific algorithm.
 Kaldi has models for English, Chinese and some other languages too.

 One of Kaldi’s most attractive features is that it works “on-device” - that is, the Utterance that the user speaks doesn't need to go up to the cloud to be transcribed into text - whch has obvious privacy benefits.
+Another upside to having on-device STT is that it reduces the overall round trip time of a voice interaction.
+If you've ever used a slow internet connection with an AJAX type web application, the principle is very similar - responsiveness is a key feature of a voice user interface that's delightful to use.

 SLIDE: Common voice languages

-Mozilla’s DeepSpeech implementation – along with the related Common Voice data acquisition project – aims to also support a wider range of minority languages.
 As at the time of writing, the compute requirements for DeepSpeech mean that it can only be used as a cloud implementation – it is too “heavy” to run ‘on device’, although a lot of work is going on to try and get it to work on ARM architecture and embedded devices.

 ## STT Challenges

-@TODO SLIDE: STT Challenges
+SLIDE: STT Challenges

 ### Training a model